 When I train abs, I usually look to attack my abs through rotational movement, anti-rotation, lateral flexion, and sagittal flexion.
 However, the one that I think rules above all is the Ab-Wheel Rollout.

-Whether you’re doing it on your knees or standing (applying full bodyweight), the activation I get each and every rep is of a higher quality than any other core exercise.
-I’m primarily working the rectus abdominals (the six pack) troughs the whole motion.
+Whether you’re doing it on your knees or standing (applying full body weight), the activation I get each and every rep is of a higher quality than any other core exercise.
+I’m primarily working the rectus abdominals (the six-pack) through the whole motion.

 #7 – Total Ab Workout

 My personal favorite ab exercises would be the butterfly crunch, side plank hip dips, v-sit up, and Russian twists.
-Each of these have a distinct area where you mostly feel the work while performing the exercises but most importantly each one can be modified so anyone can do them starting at the beginner stage and through advanced.
+Each of these has a distinct area where you mostly feel the work while performing the exercises, but most importantly, each one can be modified so anyone can do them starting at the beginner stage and through advanced.

 - The Butterfly Crunch works the rectus abdominus or the six pack muscles.
 The move is good because it leaves the hip flexors out of the equation and works strictly the abs from top to bottom.